kiranbakale/AMI-Readme/TECHNICAL_DESIGN.md

 We askew complicated code designs or patterns wherever possible to achieve this principle.

-### Reference Architecture based design

-The Toolkit is designed to deploy the supported [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures/).
-Other architectures are not supported at this time.
-This is achieve maintainability as well as test what we as a company actually recommend.

-We also aim to provide supported customization and config hooks that are simple and maintainable.

 ### AHA (Avoid Hasty Abstractions)

 Generally we follow the pragmatic principle of [AHA - _Avoid Hasty Abstractions_](https://kentcdodds.com/blog/aha-programming#aha-) over [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).